November 9, 2009

-Dr. Fulmer received both master’s and doctoral degrees from Boston College and received her Geriatric Nurse Practitioner Post Master’s Certificate from New York University.
+Fulmer received a bachelors degree from Skidmore College, both her masters and doctoral degrees from Boston College, and her Geriatric Nurse Practitioner Post Masters Certificate from New York University.
 She also completed a Brookdale National Fellowship at Columbia University.
-A pioneer in geriatric nursing, Dr. Fulmer was the first nurse to serve as president of the Gerontological Society of America and was also the first nurse to be elected to the board of the American Geriatrics Society.
-She is the author or co-author of more than 150 papers and textbooks.
+A pioneer in her own right, Terry was the fist nurse to serve as president of the Gerontological Society of America, and also the first nurse to be elected to the board of the American Geriatrics Society.
 Two of her nine books have received American Journal of Nursing Book of the Year Awards.
 She is responsible for the development of the Elder Assessment Instrument (EAI), a screening checklist for elder abuse that is currently used nationwide.

-The College of Nursing at the College of Dentistry is located on New York University’s historic Greenwich Village campus in New York City.
+The College of Nursing is located on New York Universitys historic Greenwich Village campus in New York City.
 The College of Nursing is one of the leading nursing programs in the United States.
-The College offers a Bachelor of Science in Nursing; Master of Arts and Post-Master’s Certificate Programs; and a Doctor of Philosophy in Research Theory and Development.
+The College offers a Bachelor of Science in Nursing; Master of Science and Post-Masters Certificate Programs; a Doctorate of Nursing Practice and a Doctor of Philosophy in Research Theory and Development.
 For more information, visit www.nyu.edu/nursing.

 This Press Release is in the following Topics: